 DATED this day of , 2023.

 BONNIE C PULEO COMMISSION #20215954 NOTARY PUBLIC STATE OF IDAHO MY COMMISSION EXPIRES 12/10/2027 PLANNING AND ZONING COMMISSION CANYON COUNTY, IDAHO

 State of Idaho)

 SS

 County of Canyon County)

-On this 6th day of July, in the year 202.
-Robert Sturgill, personally and acknowledged to me that he (she) executed the sar 3, before me Bowie Puleo , a notary public, personally appeared known to me to be the person whose name is subscribed to the within instrument, ne.
+On this 6th day of July , in the year 2023, before me Bowie Puleb , a notary public, personally appeared Robert Sturgill , personally known to me to be the person whose name is subscribed to the within instrument, and acknowledged to me that he (she) executed the same.

 Notary: Jonnie C. Juleo My Commission Expires: 12/10/2027